onflow/flow-go/ledger/README.md

 - empty leaf nodes: doesn't hold any data and only stores a path, and a default hash value based on the height of tree

-- interior nodes: holds a hash value which is defined as hash of hash value of left and right children.
+- interim nodes: holds a hash value which is defined as hash of hash value of left and right children.

 ![node types image](/ledger/docs/node_types.png)